-- A reduced rate of USC of 4% applies to income over €16,016 to anyone in receipt of a medical card, or for individuals over 70 years of age where the individual has income of less than €60,000 per annum. - PRSI applies at a rate of 4% - Employees earning €352 or less per week are exempt from PRSI. - From 2014 PRSI will apply to non-employment income of employees.
+A reduced rate of USC of 3.5% applies to income over €12,012 to anyone in receipt of a medical card, or for individuals over 70 years of age where the individual has income of less than €60,000 per annum.

+PRSI applies at a rate of 4%Employees earning &352 or less per week are exempt from PRSI.

+PRSI applies to non-employment income of employees.

-There is a minimum annual PRSI contribution of €500 for self employed individuals.
+There is a minimum annual PRSI contribution of ${\rm {\ensuremath{\mathbb S}}}$ for self employed individuals.